 Detector dogs Rosebud (on left) and Ismay (on right) with their handler Deb Tirmenstein, are trained to find aquatic invasive zebra and quagga mussels.
 They are veteran Montana watercraft inspectors with excellent search skills and winning personalities!

-- Performed demonstrations and educational programs at schools, libraries, and open houses
+- Performed demonstrations and educational programs at schools, libraries, and open houses (such as the Flathead Mussel Walk, Flathead Lake Biological Station, county groups and various educational groups).

-- Perfected their off-lead hasty search and passive alerts skills in prior initial training as cadaver dogs
+- Perfected their off-lead hasty search and passive alerts skills in prior initial training as cadaver dogs.

 Deb has years of experience in canine detection as a teacher, trainer, and handler, working with both terrestrial and aquatic invasive species, and in search and rescue.
 She has taught many classes in canine water search, both shoreline and boat work from Alaska to the Midwest.